CaveAgent: Transforming LLMs into Stateful Runtime Operators: Introduction

-\item The framework's programmatic inspectability provides deterministic feedback on intermediate states, establishing a rigorous foundation for future research in \textbf{Reinforcement Learning with Verifiable Rewards (RLVR)} on this paradigm without the need for subjective human annotation.
+\item The framework's programmatic inspectability is a \textit{structural} property of the architecture: runtime state is deterministically accessible at any point, providing automated evaluation and fine-grained reward signals for \textbf{Reinforcement Learning with Verifiable Rewards (RLVR)} without requiring subjective human annotation.

-\item We conduct evaluations demonstrating CaveAgent's tool use ability on standard benchmarks (e.g., Tau$^2$Bench) and provides comprehensive case study across various domains to showcase the unique advantages of CaveAgent.
-Additionally, we identified the potential to extend the paradigm to enable \textbf{Stateful Runtime-Mediated Multi-Agent Coordination} and provided qualitative results, opening the opportunity for future research on this direction. \end{itemize}